Obydux/AnvilGUI/README.md

 ## Development
-We use Maven to handle our dependencies.
-Run `mvn clean install` using Java 21 to build the project.
+We use Gradle to handle our dependencies.
+Run `./gradlew build` using Java 21 to build the project.

 ### Spotless
 The project utilizes the [Spotless Maven Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) to